circus-tent/circus/docs/source/contributing.rst

 use `the webchat
 <http://webchat.freenode.net/?channels=mozilla-circus&uio=d4>`_)

-You can also start a thread in our mailing list: https://lists.mozilla.org/listinfo/dev-services-circus
+You can also start a thread in our mailing list - http://tech.groups.yahoo.com/group/circus-dev